Bounds to the normal for proximity region graphs: Variance lower bounds

 In this section, we prove Theorem~\ref{prop:variance}, providing a lower bound on $\var L(\eta_t)$ under broad conditions on the collection of forbidden regions.
 One key step of the proof, accomplished in Lemma~\ref{lem:influential}, is to show that if the input process is split into two independent processes then the first process is likely to contain many \emph{influential} point pairs.
 Intuitively, a point pair $(x,y) \in \mathbb{R}^d \times \mathbb{R}^d$ is influential if an additional process point falling in the vicinity of $x$ produces an effect on $L$ that differs from its effect had the point fallen in the vicinity of $y$.
 To prove Theorem~\ref{prop:variance}, we show that conditional on the first process containing many influential pairs, the effect of adding the second process contributes at least an amount $\Omega(t)$, a quantity satisfying $\liminf_{t \rightarrow \infty}\Omega(t)/t>0$, to the variance of $L(\eta_t)$.

 Throughout this section we assume that the function $\psi$ used to define $L$ in \eqref{eq:defLalpha} satisfies the hypotheses of Theorem \ref{prop:variance}.
 In addition, we will be working at a different scale from the rest of the paper, considering Poisson and binomial processes of constant intensity on a growing space, rather than of growing intensity on a fixed space.
 The reason for using this scaling is that we will need to consider the limiting case of a Poisson process on $\mathbb{R}^d$.
+In particular, in this section, for any $t\geq 1$, we let $\Ppp{t}$ denote a homogeneous Poisson point process on $t^{1/d}\X$ with intensity $1$, and let $\bpp{t}$ denote a binomial process of $\lceil t\rceil$ points independently and uniformly placed in $t^{1/d} \X$.
+We couple all $\Ppp{t}$ by defining $\Ppp{t}=\Ppp{\infty}\cap t^{1/d}\X$ where $\Ppp{\infty}$ is a homogeneous Poisson point process on $\RR^d$ of intensity $1$.